alorence/django-modern-rpc/docs/misc/proto_refs.rst

 .. _Eric Kidd: https://github.com/emk

 Like 3 others, this system method is not part of the standard.
 But its behavior has been `well defined`_ by `Eric Kidd`_.
-It is now implemented most of the XML-RPC servers and supported by number of clients (including `Python's ServerProxy`_).
+It is now implemented in most XML-RPC servers and supported by a number of clients (including `Python's ServerProxy`_).

 This method can be used to make many RPC calls at once, by sending an array of RPC payload.
 The result is a list of